whosonfirst/go-whosonfirst-pip/README.md

 ## Assumptions, caveats and known-knowns

+### When we say "geojson" in the context of Go-typing

+We are talk about the [go-whosonfirst-geojson](https://www.github.com/whosonfirst/go-whosonfirst-geojson) library

 ### Speed and performance

 This is how it works now:

 1. We are using the [rtreego](https://www.github.com/dhconnelly/rtreego) library to do most of the heavy lifting and filtering
-2. Results from the rtreego `SearchIntersect` method are "inflated" and recast as [wof-geojson](https://www.github.com/whosonfirst/go-whosonfirst-geojson) `WOFSpatial` objects
+2. Results from the rtreego `SearchIntersect` method are "inflated" and recast as geojson `WOFSpatial` objects
 3. We are performing a final containment check on the results by reading the corresponding GeoJSON file and reading its geometry in to one or more [golang-geo](https://www.github.com/kellydunn/golang-geo) `Polygon` objects.
 Each of these objects calls its `Contains` method on an input coordinate.

 This is how long it takes reverse-geocoding a point in Brooklyn, using an index of all the countries in Who's On First: